Seat Loose or Sliding Out of Position

 Bath Royale seats are designed and tested to hold 400 pounds (on the seat or the closed lid).
 We conduct a "sway" test which presses one side of the seat, then the other, back and forth 26,000 times with 350 pounds.
 The seat and cover may ﬂex, but guaranteed not to crack, break or permanently deform.

 Standard toilet bowls are 14-14.25 inches wide.
-Bath Royale’s Premium Elongated and Premium Family Adult/Child Combo seats have “telescoping” lids that that completely cover the seat (when closed), so the seat itself is only 13.5 inches wide (seat = 13.5 inches wide, lid = 14 inches wide).
-If your bowl is wider than 14.25 inches, your best choice would be our Premium Round, Superior Elongated or MasterSuite seats which have lids that stack evenly on top of the seat.
-These seats are 14-14.25 inches wide.
+Bath Royale’s Premium Elongated (BR606) and Premium Family Adult/Child Combo (BR631B) seats have “telescoping” lids that that completely cover the seat (when closed), so the seat itself is only 13.5 inches wide (seat = 13.5 inches wide, lid = 14 inches wide).
+If your bowl is wider than 14.25 inches, your best choice would be any of our other seats.
+Our other seats are 14-14.25 inches wide.
 NOTE: All dimensions are included in the engineering diagrams listed with each seat.

 I Feel Like I’m Going to Fall Inside My Toilet (Seat Contour and/or Flex)

 Occasionally, petite, older women who are used to hard, flat wooden seats sometimes don’t like the contour of some plastic seats.
 If a seat flexes, it can make matters worse.
-We have 3 suggestions:
+Suggestions:

-- Bathroom habits and “comfort” feelings are very personal.
+- Change (itself) can be uncomfortable (initially).
 Sometimes it takes a little time to get used to a new bathroom seat.

-- Bath Royale’s MasterSuite seats are made of Eurocast with minimal contour (see Eurocast above).
+- Bath Royale’s MasterSuite seats (BR283 Round, BR237 Elongated) are heavy and stiff with minimal contour.

 Slow Close is Too Slow – Can Slow Close Speed Be Adjusted?